 By the end of spring quarter of the third year the student must form a dissertation committee, and select a dissertation topic and three areas of specialization for exams relating to the dissertation topic developed in consultation with the committee.
-At this time the student should also have completed the foreign language requirement.

 By the end of the fall quarter of the fourth year the student must pass a written exam administered by the dissertation committee covering the three areas of specialization and pass an oral defense of a written prospectus.
 The student will then file for advancement to candidacy.
 In the remainder of the fourth, and through the fifth, sixth and, if necessary, the seventh year the student will complete the writing of the dissertation based on original research and then successfully defend it orally before the dissertation committee upon completion.
+The student must complete the foreign language requirement prior to the dissertation defense.